Refined enumerations of alternating sign triangles: Roots of and

 Assume $\{-2,-1,-1,2\}$ is not a subset of $S$.
 We can extend our definition of an $(S,l)$ tree using the generalisation of \eqref{eq: sum of poly}.
 The enumeration then becomes a weighted enumeration, where the weight of an $(S,l)$-tree is $(-1)$ to the power of encounters of entries $x_{i,j}> x_{i,j+1}$.
-Hence the $(S,-2)$-tree have the form
+Hence an $(S,-2)$-tree has the form